Ultrasonic Testing Overview: A Comprehensive Guide to UT

 - Phased Array: A form of ultrasonic testing that sees heavy use in the inspection of long seam welds, generic welds, and many other weld types as well as corrosion mapping.
 A phased array technique involves the use of multiple element probes activated individually to generate sound waves with discrete timing.
 This allows adjustment of the refracted beam angle and focal distance.
 It is very cost-effective as it allows for single-pass NDT testing.

-- Time of Flight Diffraction: This type of ultrasonic testing is used predominantly in weld inspections with the ability to measure crack sizes more accurately.
+- Time of Flight Diffraction (TOFD): This type of ultrasonic testing is used predominantly in weld inspections with the ability to measure crack sizes more accurately.
 Typical ultrasonic testing measures the reflection of high amplitude waves.
 Time of flight diffraction measures lower amplitude waves as well and uses the combined waveforms to provide a complete image.

 - Total Focusing Method (TFM): An advanced phased array imaging technique and the most commonly used advanced focusing algorithm.
 The process results in nearly ideal focusing in each point of an image, and this improved image resolution can allow for better characterization and sizing of challenging damage.